Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs III.md

 		  ENCAPSULATE WHATEVER CHANGES
 		- Make behaviour, and then use inheritance for specific variation for each behaviour , and then can compose parent with behaviours.
 			- Here run-time injection, as once we create object, we later also have flexibility to change behaviour.
 No longer restricted.

+## Non-Functional Requirements in Designs
+- Coupling
+	- The dependency of entities between them.
+	- Goal : Strive for as low coupling as possible.
+- Modularity
+	- Each functionality broken into simpler pieces.
+	- Achieved through separation of concerns.
+- Separation of Concerns
+	- Modules should have single responsibility.
+- Cohesion
+	- Friction-less interaction between entities.
+They should gel with each other.
+	- Goal : High Cohesion
+		-  Car 10 times -> Engine 10 times. : Needed
+		- Car 10 times -> Engine 7 times -> 3 failures , this shouldn't happen

 # Design Patterns